 The convenience of city living is enhanced by good supermarkets, numerous street markets for fruit and vegetables as well the Sai Ying Pun wet market.
 A good example of a smart new development in this area is Island Crest in Sai Ying Pun with its’ comprehensive facilities.
 There is a wide choice of serviced apartments in both Sheung Wan and Sai Ying Pun, something for every taste and budget!

 The area is well served by minibuses, City Bus, taxis, and the old style Hong Kong tram.
-The MTR goes as far as Sheung Wan however construction is now well under way to extend the Island line with two more stations, Sai Ying Pun and Kennedy Town due to be completed by 2014.
 Many bus routes run along Des Voeux Road and Queens Road West and though many streets are too steep or narrow for buses, some minibus routes travel through the upper streets.
+It is also served by the MTR since the newer stations opened in Sai Ying Pun, HKU and Kennedy Town, providing a speedy serve around the territory.

 Sai Ying Pun is home to Hong Kong’s oldest university, Hong Kong University, established in 1911.
 Many of the international schools also have campuses in the western districts now, such as: